supragya/HLang/README.md

 Building HLang from source
 ----------------
-It is adviced as above, if you want to evaluate a stable system, please go to the release page here.
+It is advised as above, if you want to evaluate a stable system, please go to the release page [here](https://www.github.com/supragya/HLang/releases).
 Still, if you want to build the current version from source, make sure you have the given tools:
 1. bison (GNU Bison) 3.0.4
 2. flex 2.6.0
 3. gcc 5.4.0